Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Are you involved in recording or releasing any local music?
 If you are, can you talk about that a little bit for us?

 Evan: I’m not.
-We have a jam space not a studio.
-Keeping my fingers crossed that that’ll change soon one day.
+We have a jam space, not a studio.
+Keeping my fingers crossed that that’ll change one day soon.

 Anthony: I feel like our musical taste is what inspired the sound we have.
 We all listen to a lot of late 60’s and 70’s hard rock, psychedelic, blues, krautrock, and progressive rock.
 Also, the amount of jamming we used to do before starting the band has really played a part in our sound.